Nabothian cysts (also known as a retention cysts of the cervix 11) are non-neoplastic cystic lesion that occurs in relation to the uterine cervix.

 They are common and some reports suggest that they may seen in up to 12% of routine pelvic MRI scans 2.

-Majority are asymptomatic, although in rare cases they can enlarge and become symptomatic 12.
+The majority are asymptomatic, although in rare cases they can enlarge and become symptomatic 12.

 They are thought to form as a result of the healing process of chronic cervicitis and represent mucinous cysts due to obstruction from overgrowth of squamous epithelium.